82nd Annual Midwest Political Science Association Conference

 This section welcomes papers, panels, and roundtable proposals on political issues relevant to all post-communist countries, as well as countries that remain communist in name or in practice.
 Work engaging broader theoretical debates in the discipline is especially encouraged, as is work that embraces methodological and/or epistemological pluralism.
 Papers and panels involving comparisons between communist and post-communist politics and politics in other regions of the world are welcome.
 Topics can include but are not limited to: democratization, democratic consolidation, authoritarian consolidation, electoral revolutions, state building and state capacity, political economy, poverty and inequality, elections and voting, parties and partisanship, legislatures, courts and judicial independence, social movements, nationalism and ethnicity, public opinion formation, and methodological considerations in studying communist and post-communist politics.

 This section invites proposals on various topics concerning economic development and policy.
-We encourage submissions that delve into the nuanced relationships between economic development, political institutions, and voting behavior.
+We encourage submissions that delve into the nuanced relationships between economic development and political institutions.
 We invite papers examining economic development as the dependent or independent variable.
+We look forward to reading proposals that use various methods (Qualitative, quantitative, and mixed methods approaches) to address current and new questions on economic development.
 Additionally, we encourage submissions that explore this inquiry at both the local and national levels.

 This section invites papers, organized panels, and roundtable proposals on any topic related to the interaction of domestic political institutions and economic policies and outcomes.
 The section encourages a varied mix of proposals, but papers that develop theoretically-driven propositions or subject propositions to empirical testing are particularly welcome.

-This section welcomes papers, panels and roundtable proposals on the broad range of topics related to the politics of international trade, investment, money, finance and migration.
+This section welcomes papers, panels and roundtable proposals on the broad range of topics related and not limited to the politics of international trade, investment, money, finance, climate, and migration.
 The section encourages papers that develop new theories or subject theoretically-driven propositions to rigorous empirical testing.
 Substantively, the section encourages papers that explore the interactions between global movements of goods, money and people as well as those that examine the complex interaction of domestic and international factors in shaping outcomes in the international political economy.

 This section welcomes papers, panels and roundtable proposals that address the internal-external linkages of international relations.
 Papers may focus on any subfield of international relations, including (but not limited to) international organizations, international security, foreign policy, and international political economy.
 A broad mix of papers is encouraged, including those informed by any of the major theoretical approaches in international relations as well as papers using a variety of methodologies to approach important questions.